davidtchiu/davidtchiu.github.io/teaching/cs475/hwk4.dsh/index.md

 ##### Simplifying Assumptions
 To make your lives easier, you may make the following assumptions.

-1. A line of input, which includes the newline and termination character shall be no more than `MAXBUF` length. `MAXBUF` is given inside `dsh.h` to be 256.
+1. A line of input, which includes the newline and termination character, shall be no more than `MAXBUF` length. `MAXBUF` is given inside `dsh.h` to be 256.
+You may assume that no tests greater than that length will be made when grading.

 2. You may assume that, if the trailing `&` is given, it always follows a whitespace.
 That is, it shall not be attached to a command or argument.

 3. In most shells, multiple commands can be given on the same line, separated by semi-colon.
 For instance, `cd /home; ls`.
 Your shell does not have to deal with multiple inline commands.

 4. In most shells, the `~` character is replaced with your home directory.
-For instance, `ls ~/os-shell` would really be `ls /home/david/os-shell`.
-You do not need to handle the `~` character.
+For instance, `ls ~/os-shell` would really be `ls /home/david/os-shell`, and `cd ~` would always take you to your home directory.
+You do not need to handle the special `~` character.

 #### Example Output